 In a Forbes article on direct mail marketing, over 84% of consumers said they’d be more likely to open a piece of personalized mail.
-And according to an Evergage study, almost 90% of US marketers saw measurable improvements because of personalization.
+And according to an Evergage study, almost 90% of US marketers saw measurable improvements because of variable data personalization.
 More than half of them reported at least a 10% lift in business results.

 In other words, it’s worth the effort to find ways to personalize your direct mail marketing campaigns.

 “Remember that a person’s name is, to that person,